boeckmann/c64krnl/README.md

 # C64 Kernal source ported to ASM6502

+Porting in progress...

+The assembler can be obtained from https://github.com/boeckmann/asm6502

 The original source can be found at https://github.com/mist64/cbmsrc/tree/master/KERNAL_C64_03

 The KERNAL ROM is 8k in size and located at E000-FFFF.